indeedeng/FOSS-Contributor-Fund/PLAYBOOK.md

 Where existing tooling doesn’t capture all open source activity, it is recommended to provide a way for potential voters to self-register based on uncounted contributions.
 For example, if an employee volunteers significant time organizing a meetup for an open source project and wishes to participate in the FOSS Contributor Fund voting process, there should be a mechanism for them to register their eligibility.
 Fund administrators may need to manually review these registrations.
 A template for tracking Non-Github contributions is available in the Getting Started section.

 ### How are votes counted?
 Transparency throughout the voting process is encouraged.
 There are a number of existing third-party platforms that can be used to collect votes.
 A lightweight option is [Google forms].
 Polls within slack are yet another possibility.
-This method allows the fund administrator to make a channel with that month’s eligible voters, and use a Slack polling app such as [Simple Poll](https://simplepoll.rocks/) or [Polly](https://www.polly.ai/slack-poll) to capture votes and discussion in a single channel.
+This method allows the fund administrator to make a channel with that quarter’s eligible voters, and use a Slack polling app such as [Simple Poll](https://simplepoll.rocks/) or [Polly](https://www.polly.ai/slack-poll) to capture votes and discussion in a single channel.

 Once you’ve selected a tool to use for counting votes and verified all of the nominations meet the criteria, you can start the voting period.
 The steps required will vary depending on the tool you have selected, but a few best practices are outlined below:
 * Votes should be anonymous